Who Makes Coal Policy in Illinois? Chapter II

 If one views Springfield as a stage, and the bureaucrats and lobbyists and politicians as actors, then it is possible to see their roles in a screenplay written by the federal government.
 Though attention is usually focused on Springfield, it is the federal government which is the most dominant force in the state's coal policy.

 Until 1969, Illinois coal officials visited Washington, D.C., to see the sights, not to lobby the federal government on behalf of coal.
 Coal policy had always been left to the states as a matter of principle and politics.
-But state mining laws were often too lax when they existed at all, and this failure by the states to regulate the industry led Congress to undertake a series of increasingly ambitious steps that has made the federal government a formidable presence in coal policymaking—either directly through regulation or indirectly through federal energy policies.
+But state mining laws were often too lax when they existed at all, and this failure by the states to regulate the industry led Congress to undertake a series of increasingly ambitious steps that has made the federal government a formidable presence in coal policy-making—either directly through regulation or indirectly through federal energy policies.

 For example, the 1969 federal Coal Mine Health and Safety Act mandated changes in the way coal is mined underground.
-Partly as a result of these changes, productivity in Illinois' deep mines has slipped dramatically ever since.
+Partly as a result of these changes, productivity in Illinois's deep mines has slipped dramatically ever since.
 The act has had the intended effect of making mining a safer way to make a living, but it has also made Illinois coal a more expensive product to buy.

 The 1969 mine safety act was followed in 1970 by the Clean Air Act (amended in 1977) and in 1977 by the Surface Mining Control and Reclamation Act.
 Each of these has had or is expected to have equally significant effects on the Illinois coal industry.

 The mine safety, air pollution control and land reclamation laws were all new concepts in Illinois when the federal legislation became law.
 The complaints against these federal laws focus, in Illinois, on the unfair hardships to the Illinois industry because of the state's peculiar geography and geology.
 The result has been to put Illinois at an unacceptable competitive disadvantage.
 It is worth noting that when the ICA requested a meeting in February with Gov. Thompson to air industry complaints, two of the three issues on the agenda were directly or indirectly the result of federal lawmaking: the state's land reclamation program and SO2 regulations.
 Industry representatives reminded the governor of the rise in imported low-sulfur coal to Illinois that followed implementation of the Clean Air Act.
-They also complained that though it may be possible to restore western grazing land, after mining, to 100 percent of its pre-mining productivity as required by the SMCRA, doing so with Illinois' rich farm soils will be either impossible or prohibitively expensive.
+They also complained that though it may be possible to restore western grazing land after mining to 100 percent of its pre-mining productivity as required by the SMCRA, doing so with Illinois's rich farm soils will be either impossible or prohibitively expensive.

-More often, however, unhappiness with fedetal coal policies takes the form of public griping or (in the view of some anti-coal activists) delays in the implementation by the state of federal rules.
+More often, however, unhappiness with federal coal policies takes the form of public griping or (in the view of some anti-coal activists) delays in the implementation by the state of federal rules.
 The Illinois congressional delegation, for its part, is thought to be more sensitive to farm issues than to coal issues and thus is not an active force in Washington on behalf of the state's coal interests—though some individual members such as Rep. Paul Simon (D., Carbondale) do speak out on coal issues.

 The federal government uses carrots as well as sticks.
 For example, there is that biggest carrot of all, President Carter's proposed $88 billion synthetic fuels program.
 If enacted, the synfuels project could bring a boom to Illinois coal; a single coal liquefaction plant on the scale envisioned by Carter would boost coal demand in the state by fully one-half over current levels.